Firstly a few words about design –

 If you require coloured skins or a have a preference for a particular skin thickness please click on these links for the options and specify your choice in your summary table and on the panel drawing.

-Once we have all the details on the panel drawings we are ready to request a quote for My Composite Panel Kit and the team at DIY Caravans will get back to you with any queries.
+Now we have all the details of the design worked out and a drawing completed for each panel the next step is to request a quote for My Composite Panel Kit .
+Click on this link to see how to do this and the team at DIY Caravans will get back to you with any queries.